Spironolactone and Hydrochlorothiazide

 Hydrochlorothiazide had no adverse effects on the fertility of mice and rats of either sex in studies wherein these species were exposed, via their diet, to doses of up to 100 and 4 mg/kg, respectively, prior to mating and throughout gestation.

-Studies in which hydrochlorothiazide was orally administered to pregnant mice and rats during their respective periods of major organogenesis at doses up to 3000 and 1000 mg hydrochlorothiazide/kg, respectively, provided no evidence of harm to the fetus.
-There are, however, no adequate and well controlled studies in pregnant women.
+Hydrochlorothiazide: Studies in which hydrochlorothiazide was orally administered to pregnant mice and rats during their respective periods of major organogenesis at doses up to 3000 and 1000 mg hydrochlorothiazide/kg, respectively, provided no evidence of harm to the fetus.
+There are, however, no adequate and well-controlled studies in pregnant women.

-Teratology studies with spironolactone have been carried out in mice and rabbits at doses of up to 20 mg/kg/day.
+Spironolactone: Teratology studies with spironolactone have been carried out in mice and rabbits at doses of up to 20 mg/kg/day.
 On a body surface area basis, this dose in the mouse is substantially below the maximum recommended human dose and, in the rabbit, approximates the maximum recommended human dose.
-No teratogenic or other embryotoxic effects were observed in mice, but the 20 mg/kg dose caused an increased rate of resorption and a lower number of live fetuses in rabbits.
+No teratogenic or other embryo-toxic effects were observed in mice, but the 20 mg/kg dose caused an increased rate of resorption and a lower number of live fetuses in rabbits.
 Because of its antiandrogenic activity and the requirement of testosterone for male morphogenesis, spironolactone may have the potential for adversely affecting sex differentiation of the male during embryogenesis.
 When administered to rats at 200 mg/kg/day between gestation days 13 and 21 (late embryogenesis and fetal development), feminization of male fetuses was observed.
-Offspring exposed during late pregnancy to 50 and 100 mg/kg/day doses of spironolactone exhibited changes in the reproductive tract including dose dependent decreases in weights of the ventral prostrate and seminal vesicle in males, ovaries and uteri that were enlarged in females and other indications of endocrine dysfunction, that persisted into adulthood.
-There are no adequate and well controlled studies with spironolactone in pregnant women.
+Offspring exposed during late pregnancy to 50 and 100 mg/kg/day doses of spironolactone exhibited changes in the reproductive tract including dose-dependent decreases in weights of the ventral prostate and seminal vesicle in males, ovaries and uteri that were enlarged in females, and other indications of endocrine dysfunction, that persisted into adulthood.
+There are no adequate and well-controlled studies with Spironolactone and Hydrochlorothiazide in pregnant women.
 Spironolactone has known endocrine effects in animals including progestational and antiandrogenic effects.
 The antiandrogenic effects can result in apparent estrogenic side effects in humans, such as gynecomastia.
 Therefore, the use of Spironolactone and Hydrochlorothiazide in pregnant women requires that the anticipated benefit be weighed against the possible hazards to the fetus.

 The following adverse reactions have been reported and, within each category (body system), are listed in order of decreasing severity.